olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 ### The Shell

-While we haven't built out a command line interface for interacting with our HITL system yet, we think that the python shell works great!
+We haven't built out a command line interface for interacting with our HITL system yet, but we think that the python shell works great!
 Just run the following commands:

 `$ python`